Do you love blueberries?

 These are some of my favorite ways to make iced coffee, but you can also make iced coffee with a Nespresso or Keurig machine, depending on your preference.

-I suggest playing around with the different brewing techniques and coffee beans to make a blueberry iced coffee that suits your flavor perfectly!
+I suggest experimenting with various brewing techniques and coffee beans to create a blueberry iced coffee that suits your taste perfectly.

 How do you make the blueberry syrup?

-Blueberry syrup is easy to make and uses fresh or frozen blueberries.
+Blueberry syrup is easy to make and can be made with either fresh or frozen blueberries.

 To make your own blueberry syrup at home, check out my recipe here!